acpopa/acpopa.github.io/index.md

 I am currently taking courses in Quantum Mechanics, Modern Astrophysics, Mathematical Methods, Radiative Processes and Numerical Methods.

-I completed my education with a integrated degree in Physics at University College London, focusing on Astronomy and Astrophysics in the final year.
+I completed my education with an integrated degree in Physics at University College London, focusing on Astronomy and Astrophysics in the final year.

 Previously, I also worked at Northeastern University London as part of their Residence Life Services Department and at University of London as part of their Intercollegiate Halls Services Department.